XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 ### 💵 Constants

-Inside our `contract XRC20Token` We will instantiate `name`, `symbol` and `decimals` as public variables, a private `_totalSupply` that will be used on our `totalSupply()` method later on and two mapping variables `balances` and `allowances`, that are key/value variables that maps user balances and approved spending allowances to other users:
+Inside your `contract XRC20Token`, you will instantiate `name`, `symbol` and `decimals` as public variables, and a private `_totalSupply` that will be used on our `totalSupply()` method later on.
+You'll also instantiate two mapping variables, `balances` and `allowances`, that are key/value variables for mapping user balances and approved spending allowances to other users:

 ```solidity
 // SPDX-License-Identifier: MIT